Select Driving School serves Mission and Abbotsford, BC.

 No, of course not.
 The problem is that examiners are implying, by omission, that mirrors don't need to be used before changing direction.
 They say "you have to signal and shoulder check" (sometimes the order is reversed) giving the impression that mirror checking is unnecessary.

 Most people hearing this from an examiner will interpret it in one of two ways, and both ways mean trouble:

-(a) that drivers need only be concerned about vehicles in the blind spot, which ignores the risk of vehicles coming up quickly from behind that will not be detected with a shoulder check alone...
+(a) that you only need to check for vehicles in the blind spot, which ignores the risk of vehicles coming up quickly from behind that won't be detected with a shoulder check alone...

 (b) that drivers should turn all the way around and look all the way back, which increases the risk of not seeing a hazard ahead.

 Okay, then what is a shoulder check?

 In its teaching materials, ICBC does say that mirrors need to be used before a change of direction, to see what's coming up quickly from behind.
 It teaches that a shoulder check must also be done to catch the area the mirrors can't cover -- the "blind spot" -- about forty-five degrees over the driver's shoulder -- not all the way back.
 (References are in the purple areas at the bottom of this page.)

 What this means -- a shoulder check alone, all by itself, would not be enough, because viewing just the blind spot area without also checking farther back in the mirror(s) would be inadequate.

 While it's correct that a shoulder check catches what the mirrors can't, the reverse is equally true.
 Mirrors catch what the shoulder check can't.
 Both are easily demonstrated.
 For example, when a big truck is following your car closely, you can see much farther back on either side by using the side mirror than you can by turning your head -- and if a vehicle is catching up quickly in the next lane, the difference could be a lifesaver.